pkuliyi2015/sd-webui-stablesr/README.md

 - Please note that the [S-Lab License 1.0](https://github.com/IceClear/StableSR/blob/main/LICENSE.txt) prohibits the commercial use of outcome images.
 - If you wish to *speed up* his process for commercial purposes, please contact him through email: iceclearwjy@gmail.com

+## Citation
+If our work is useful for your research, please consider citing:

+    @article{wang2024exploiting,
+      author = {Wang, Jianyi and Yue, Zongsheng and Zhou, Shangchen and Chan, Kelvin C.K. and Loy, Chen Change}, title = {Exploiting Diffusion Prior for Real-World Image Super-Resolution}, article = {International Journal of Computer Vision}, year = {2024}
+    }

 ## Acknowledgments